openframeworks/ofSite/_documentation/math/ofQuaternion.markdown

 _inlined_description: _

+Spherical Linear Interpolation.

-Spherical Linear Interpolation As t goes from 0 to 1, the Quat object goes from "from" to "to" Reference: Shoemake at SIGGRAPH 89 See also [http://www.gamasutra.com/features/programming/19980703/quaternions_01.htm](http://www.gamasutra.com/features/programming/19980703/quaternions_01.htm)
+As t goes from 0 to 1, the Quat object goes from "from" to "to".